scrapy-plugins/scrapy-zyte-api/docs/reference/meta.rst

 Default: ``""``

-If not falsy, it determines the default output of :meth:`scrapy_zyte_api.SessionConfig.pool` for the request.
+If not falsy, it determines the default pool ID and options for the request.

+It supports the same values as the return value of :meth:`scrapy_zyte_api.SessionConfig.pool`.